ecoworld007/go-simple-bank/README.md

 - go lang as programming language
 - postgres as our datasource
 - docker as our container engine
+- golang sqlc package to generate the functions to interact with db models

 To generate the schema diagram I have use https://dbdiagram.io/